tim-taylor/evobee/docs/evobee-config.md

  11. "~"
  12. pollen source flower species (marker point)
  13. number of pollen grains on stigma from this source species
- 14. pollen source flower ID
+ 14. pollen source flower unique ID (only useful if there is only a single grain of pollen from t
  15. "~"

 ### log-flags=G  (Logger::logFlowersIntraPhaseFull)